 We also initiated the Garden Tours for Birders in 2018.
 Bill Dunson conducts tours of area yards, demonstrating what aspects help our birds and how to convert each yard into the optimum bird and wildlife habitat.
-Contact Bill to get on the list for a garden tour of your yard! (link to Bill’s email)
+Contact Bill at wdunson@comcast(dot)net to get on the list for a garden tour of your yard!

-In 2017, HCAS utilized a Collaborative Grant from the National Audubon to purchase native plants to augment VCCP’s natural environment.
+Collaborative Grants from National Audubon have been used to purchase native plants to augment the natural environment at two local parks: Valle Crucis Community Park in 2017 and Green Valley Community Park in 2018.
 These native shrubs will provide additional food and shelter to both migrating and breeding birds.